mukulgosavi/SplunkLab/README.md

 # Outcomes
 Security Information and Event Management (SIEM) system for log ingestion and analysis.
-Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 Telemetry generation tools to create realistic network traffic and attack scenarios.